Reeb Graph Metrics from the Ground Up: Introduction

 Increases in computational power and the availability of large data sets has lead to increased interest in comparing such scalar fields.
 Since Reeb graphs have already been utilized for analyzing single scalar fields, there has been recent interest in defining distances on Reeb graphs so that we can compare multiple scalar fields to one another via this topological summary.

 This survey will focus on five distances which have been defined on Reeb graphs: the \textbf{bottleneck distance}, which can be graded \cite{Steiner2009} or ungraded \cite{Bjerkevik2016a} \footnote{We note that these two notions of the bottleneck distance are closely related but seem to be often conflated or confused in the literature, which leads to incorrect bounds in some prior work on this topic.
 Graded bottleneck distance is the older of the two concepts and arises from early work on comparing persistence diagrams, where dimensions are handled separately when comparing the diagrams.
 In contrast, ungraded bottleneck is a more recent contribution from the algebraic side and to the best of our knowledge first arose from considering interlevel set persistence.
-We discuss these in more depth in Section~\ref{sec:bottleneckDist}, and adopt the terminology of graded versus ungraded in order to clarify the distinction.}, the \textbf{interleaving distance} \cite{deSilva2016}, the \textbf{functional distortion distance} \cite{Bauer2014}, the \textbf{Reeb graph edit distance} \cite{DiFabio2016}, and the \textbf{universal edit distance} \cite{Bauer2020}.
-These distances vary in their goals and properties: bottleneck distance finds matchings between points of persistence diagrams associated to the Reeb graphs; interleaving distance finds approximately height-preserving isomorphisms between the graphs; functional distortion distance measures the amount of distortion to continuously map one Reeb graph into another; and the edit distances deform Reeb graphs into one another through a sequence of steps and assigns a cost to this sequence.
-Each distance has been inspired from different mathematical disciplines such as Banach and metrics spaces, category theory, sequence and string matching, and graph theory \cite{DiFabio2016,Bauer2016,Bauer2020}.
+We discuss these in more depth in Section~\ref{sec:bottleneckDist}, and adopt the terminology of graded versus ungraded in order to clarify the distinction.}, the \textbf{interleaving distance} \cite{deSilva2016}, the \textbf{functional distortion distance} \cite{Bauer2014}, the \textbf{Reeb graph edit distance} \cite{DiFabio2016}, and the \textbf{universal distance} \cite{Bauer2020}.
+These distances vary in their goals and properties: bottleneck distance finds matchings between points of persistence diagrams associated to the Reeb graphs; interleaving distance finds approximately height-preserving isomorphisms between the graphs; functional distortion distance measures the amount of distortion to continuously map one Reeb graph into another; the Reeb graph edit distance deforms Reeb graphs into one another through a sequence of steps and assigns a cost to this sequence; the universal distance constructs a diagram of topological spaces which transform one Reeb graph into another and assigns a cost to this diagram.
+Each distance has been inspired by different mathematical disciplines such as Banach and metric spaces, category theory, sequence and string matching, and graph theory \cite{DiFabio2016,Bauer2016,Bauer2020}.
 While the bottleneck distance is usually defined as a distance on persistence diagrams, we will frame it as a distance on Reeb graphs to provide a baseline of comparison to the other four distances.
-We reserve the term \emph{Reeb graph metrics} to refer to the interleaving, functional distortion, and two edit distances.
+We reserve the term \emph{Reeb graph metrics} to refer to the interleaving, functional distortion, the Reeb graph edit distance, and the universal distance.